 - Overtime Compensation.
 A non‐exempt employee who works more than 8 hours in one day or more than 40 hours in a given week is entitled to receive overtime compensation at the rate of 1.5 times their normal hourly rate for all time in excess of either 8 hours in a day or 40 hours in a week.
 Hours worked in excess of 12 hours in a given day or in excess of 8 hours on a seventh consecutive day of work should be paid at twice the employee's hourly rate.
 Regardless of whether an employee is paid by the hour or is salaried, that employee may be entitled to overtime.

 - Meal and Break times.
 California employers are required to provide non‐exempt employees with a 30‐minute meal break within five hours of each work day's start (unless the work day is less than six hours), and a second meal break within 10 hours if the work day is over 12 hours, although the employee may waive the second meal break.
 Meal periods must be paid if the worker is required to stay on site for the meal.
 Employers are also required to provide 10‐minute breaks for each 4‐hour period worked.

-At the law offices of Brian Vogel, we work with employees who are simply trying to exercise their wage and hour law rights under the law.
+At Vogel Law, APC, we work with employees who are simply trying to exercise their wage and hour law rights under the law.
 If you have had your wage and hour law rights violated by an employer in California, contact Pasadena employment law attorney Brian Vogel, who will fight to protect your rights under state and federal employment law and get the compensation you are rightly owed.
 For a free consultation, call (626) 796‐7470.